jefdrilon08/ticketing/README.md

 git clone git@github.com:cloudband-solutions/koins.git
 ```

-2. KOINS uses `dotenv-rails` gem to manage environment variables.
+2. TICKETING uses `dotenv-rails` gem to manage environment variables.
 Copy the `.env.dist` file to `.env` and make sure to change the values according to your environment

 3. Setup the database and migrate the latest schema
 ```